 If the hiring department does not use language such as that suggested above, the date given should be treated as an absolute date, and no applications postmarked after that date should be considered.

 Occasionally, circumstances will dictate an exception to these posting period requirements.
-In such cases, the employing department should contact the Office for Equity and Diversity or the Office of Human Resources/Payroll prior to submitting the Request to Recruit.
+In such cases, the employing department should contact the Office of the Provost or the Office of Human Resources/Payroll prior to submitting the Request to Recruit.

 HISTORY: